-Collective provisioning in the Group is done based on Expected Credit Loss ("ECL") in line with IFRS9 and BCBS guidance on credit risk and accounting for the ECL.
-These provisions are calculated by multiplying the probability of default by the Loss given default and by the exposure at default.
+Collective provisioning in the Group is done based on Expected Credit Loss ("ECL") in line with IFRS9 and the Basel Committee on Banking Supervision ("BCBS") guidance on credit risk and accounting for the ECL.
+These provisions are calculated by multiplying the probability of default ("PD") by the Loss given default ("LGD") and by the exposure at default ("EAD").